cdg0112358/oscam-caiw-rpi-ubuntu/README.md

 # oscam-caiw-rpi-ubuntu
-# oscam config files for caiw and raspberry pi stretch and ubuntu 16.04
+# oscam config files for caiw and raspberry pi stretch and ubuntu 16.04 with Smargo smartreader v2

 oscam-svn11392-Raspberry-webif-libusb-pcsc-Distribution.tar.gz